 Beautiful and delicious?
 We're game!
 And if you've got kids that like eating the heads off of flowers (you know the type) then choosing edible flower varieties for your beds will help put your mind at ease – at least half the time.
 Nasturtiums are beautiful to serve on salads or to decorate a summery bake, repeat the same colored variety for an eclectic pop to your outdoor space.

-Turner also recommends Calendula, 'A wonderful and easy annual flower that brings a bright bold splash of orange happiness to your garden.
+Kate Turner, Gardening Guru at Miracle-Gro, also recommends Calendula, 'A wonderful and easy annual flower that brings a bright bold splash of orange happiness to your garden.
 Although annuals these flowers produce seed which will spread around your garden every year.
 You can eat the petals in salads and they are also great for pollinators too!'

 7. Pick a duo color scheme